bxparks/AceTimeValidation/README.md

 * [BasicAcetzTest](BasicAcetzTest/)
 * [ExtendedAcetzTest](ExtendedAcetzTest/)

-If the zoneinfo files in the `src/acetime/zonedbpy/` directory of the `AceTimePython` library is generated from the same version of the TZDB as the Makefiles in these two tests, then these validation tests should always pass.
+If the zonedb files in the `src/acetime/zonedb/` directory of the `AceTimePython` library is generated from the same version of the TZDB as the Makefiles in these two tests, then these validation tests should always pass.